How to Avoid a Holiday Hangover of Debt

 Nothing will ruin Christmas and holiday memories faster than a debt hangover in January.
-Even if you leave your shopping until close to the end, it’s not too late to make a holiday spending plan – before you hit the stores, that won’t max out your credit cards.
+With Christmas a few weeks away, now's a perfect time to make a holiday spending plan – before you hit the stores, that won’t max out your credit cards.
 Read on for some quick tips on how you can avoid holiday debt this year:

 Decide Who You Need to Buy For - Create a Holiday Budget